1260 Days in Bible ProphecyBack to the Daniel 7 Study Guide.

 |Rev. 11:3||thousand two hundred & threescore days||1000 + 200 + 60 = 1260 days||1260 years|

-538 to 1798 AD = 1260 YearsThis time period began when the Ostrogoths withdrew from Rome in 538 AD, freeing the Pope to rule, and ended in 1798 AD when the pope was taken prisoner by Berthier, a French General under Napolean, and the papacy was considered at an end.
+538 to 1798 AD = 1260 YearsThis time period began when the Ostrogoths withdrew from Rome in 538 AD, freeing the Pope to rule and implement the Justinian decree of 533 AD.
+The time period ended in 1798 AD when the pope was taken prisoner by Berthier, a French General under Napolean, and the papacy was considered at an end.

 Criteria for Calculating Prophetic TimeOne "Time" = One year: How do we know this?
 In Revelation 12, the same time period of the woman hiding in the wilderness is referenced in two different places, once as 1260 days (Rev. 12:6) and once as "time, and times, and half a time" (Rev. 12:14).
 Both refer to the same time period, clarifying that a "time" equals a year in prophecy.

 1 year = 360 days: The Jews used a lunar calendar (each month began with a new moon), which had 30 days per month (Gen. 7:11, 7:24, 8:4).
 Multiple 30 x 12 to get 360 days in a Jewish year.
 This is confirmed in Rev. 11:2-3 where 42 months and 1260 days both refer to the same time period.